est. 1969 - 2004

 Collection size: 1.1 linear feet

-Donated 2013 Ruth M. Jett, former Executive Director, Cinque Gallery.
+The records were donated to the Archives of American Art in 2013 by Ruth M. Jett, former Executive Director of Cinque Gallery.

 How to Use this Collection